1. Integrate with Data Lakehouse

 To configure Storage Location there are two options

-Option 1: Select Use Your Own Bucket (recommended) to choose your own storage bucket by entering the following details
+Option 1: Select Use Your Own Bucket to choose your own storage bucket by entering the following details

 • AWS role arn (created with terraform module)